cnabio/cnab-spec/102-invocation-image.md

 ### The `/cnab` Directory

 An invocation image MUST have a directory named `cnab` placed directly under the root of the file system hierarchy inside of an image.

-This directory MUST have the bundle definition at `bundle.json`.
 This directory MUST have a subdirectory named `app`.

-This directory MAY have any of the following:
+This `cnab` directory MAY have any of the following:

 - `build/`: A directory containing files used in the construction of this image
     - `Dockerfile`: A valid Dockerfile used for constructing this image